Beth Thomas, the focus of the terrifying documentary Child of Rage, proves just how evil innocent looking children can look.

 Beth Thomas continued to excel with extensive therapy.
 She developed genuine remorse for the pain and anguish that she put her brother and parents through.
 She graduated from the University of Colorado with a degree in Nursing.
 Beth currently works with Nancy Thomas as a guest speaker on children like her who are affected by RAD (Reactive Attachment Disorder).
 Thomas now describes herself as no longer “a child of rage but a phenomenal woman.”

-Next, check out these fifteen child killers, who are even more chilling than their adult counterparts.
+After learning about Beth Thomas, the subject of Child of Rage, check out these fifteen child killers, who are even more chilling than their adult counterparts.
 Then, check out the psychologist who says child sex dolls should be given to pedophiles so they dont abuse children.